 While some tablets can be bought with an LTE cellular connection (for a higher price), you can still make phone calls on a tablet that has only a Wi-Fi connection.
 To do this on an Android device, you will need to download one of the many video chat apps available on the Google Play Store.
-This includes such apps as Facebook Messenger, Zoom, WhatsApp, Signal, and Google Duo, and many others.
+This includes such apps as Facebook Messenger, Zoom, WhatsApp, Signal, Google Meet, and many others.

 Bear in mind that the person you want to call will generally need to have the same app on their own device.
 That said, Skype lets you call regular landline and cell numbers, although you will need to pay for calling credits.
-Another good app that will work on Samsung tablets that gives you a free number for calling, text messages, and voicemail is Google Voice, although this works only in the U.S.
+Another good app that will work on Samsung tablets that gives you a free number for calling, text messages, and voicemail is Google Voice, although this only works in the U.S.

 In much the same way that you can make calls on a tablet, you can send text messages, too.
 There are many, many great text messaging apps that work on Samsung and other Android tablets.
 Again, you could also use Google Voice if you are based in the U.S. since it gives you a free number for calls and text messages.